 Call a reputable mover and ask if they'd be willing to move your things and at what cost.

 When Won't a Mover Take a Small Amount?

 Like most businesses, movers are concerned about their bottom line.
 The more moves they make the better.
 So you're less likely to find a mover willing to move your stuff if you're moving in the summer months during peak moving season.
 Most movers are booked months in advance with little or no extra room on their truck.
 If possible, postpone your move until the winter when you're more likely to find a mover willing to ship your things.
 But if you can't find a mover and you have to move in the summer, you might need to move your stuff yourself.

 With a small amount to move, it's probably best to rent a moving truck or van and move your stuff yourself.
 If you're unable to rent a truck, there are other options, such as shipping stuff by train or bus or looking at options such as container moving.
 With container moving you may find you don't have enough stuff to fill one container, but it may be your best option in terms of convenience and ensuring that your things are moved easily to your new home.

-While the woman who contacted me with this moving question had a tiny apartment to move, often people are looking to move one piece of furniture or a large appliance or big screen TV or a something as big as a piano.
-If you're trying to move just one large item - or even several - it pays to hire a professional.
+Often people are looking to move one piece of furniture or a large appliance, a big screen TV or something as big as a piano.
+If you're trying to move just one large item (or even several), it pays to hire a professional.
 Some items may require specialized services, in particular, appliances and pianos.
 Know before you call how big the item is and its value to ensure that the mover provides adequate insurance and expertise.